 Your personal information is not shared, rented, exchanged or otherwise disclosed to any outside third party except where authorized by you, and/or required by law.

 Who We Are

 The Greater Vancouver International Film Festival Society (‘VIFF’) is a film festival society and a registered not-for-profit cultural organization based in Vancouver, British Columbia, Canada.
 We operate a year-round theatre screening independent cinema and film-related programming such as Creator Talks, Master Classes and music/XR events.
 We are also the home of the annual Vancouver International Film Festival which runs for sixteen days and showcases the best in International and Canadian cinema and screen-based storytelling.

 Our offices can be found at the Vancouver International Film Centre at 1181 Seymour Street, Vancouver, BC.
 V6B 3M7.
-Our income comes from sponsorships, governmental and private grants, donations, and commercial activities such as ticket sales and the rental of our theatre space by third party organisations.
+Our income comes from sponsorships, governmental and private grants, donations, and commercial activities such as ticket sales and the rental of our theatre space by third party organizations.